infraxys-core/infraxys-developer/Windows/README.md

-# Installation on macOS and Linux
+# Installation on Microsoft Windows

 ## Instructions